 If you look at the monument today, you can see the point where construction halted for 20 years.
 The bottom third of the monument is a lighter color than the rest.
 The color difference is there because the Corps of Engineers purchased their stone from a different quarry than the original builders, and though the two types of stone looked very similar at first, they’ve weathered quite differently.

 Andrew Downing Redesigns the Mall

-By the turn of the 20th century, we had the White House and the Capitol Building, which were placed according to L’Enfant’s plan.
-We had a monument to George Washington in the place, if not in the style, that L’Enfant intended.
+By the turn of the 20th century, Washington DC had the White House and the Capitol Building, which were placed according to L’Enfant’s plan.
+A monument to George Washington was in the place, if not in the style, that L’Enfant intended.
 The rest of the Mall had grown and changed more or less according to the needs of the moment and not according to any grand plan—L’Enfant’s or otherwise.

 The Smithsonian Institution was founded in 1846, and in 1855, its headquarters, otherwise known as the Smithsonian Castle, became the first building on the Mall.
 Shortly after, President Millard Fillmore hired renowned New York landscape architect Andrew Jackson Downing to redesign the mall.

 Under Downing, L’Enfant’s plan for a rectilinear, urban promenade was turned into what was called the Smithsonian Pleasure Gardens—an area of flowering plants, tall trees, evergreens, and winding pathways.
 A remnant of that plan remains in the Enid A. Haupt Garden next to the Smithsonian Castle today.
 The urn in the center of the garden is a memorial to Downing.